GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-7/index.md

 ### Memory inspection {: #memory-inspector }

-Previously, you could only expand the WebAssembly memory object – represented by `env.memory` in the **Scope** view-to look up individual bytes.
+Previously, you could only expand the WebAssembly memory object, represented by `env.memory` in the **Scope** view-to look up individual bytes.
 This worked in some trivial scenarios, but wasn't particularly convenient to expand and didn't allow to reinterpret data in formats other than byte values.
 We've added a new feature to help